Dynamic Bundles Overview

 The Monetate Dynamic Bundles feature combines your merchandising expertise with Monetate's recommendation algorithms to build product sets for every item in your product catalog.

-A product set contains recommended items that allow the customer to assemble an outfit, to furnish a room, to complete a DIY project, or to obtain all the products suggested to achieve some objective based on a product they're viewing.
+A product set contains recommended items that allow the customer to assemble an outfit, to furnish a room, to complete a DIY project, or to obtain all the products suggested to achieve some objective, with those recommendations based on the product they're viewing.

 Defining a Bundle with Product Categories